 Asian Pulled Pork

-These tacos are sweet, savory and spicy all at the same time.
+These tacos are sweet, savory, and spicy all at once.
 Top with shredded cabbage, carrots and pickled onions for a delicious meal in under an hour in the pressure cooker.

 Ingredients in Asian Pulled Pork